fatemaowedah/about-me/README.md

 * git hub

 ## What i add:
-Today i am adding 2 Question using prompt , array , for , concole.log , css
+Today i am adding 2 Question using prompt , array , for , concole.log , css for anew html element , add anew html element like ol and ul .